informalsystems/tendermint-rs/docs/spec/fastsync/fastsync.md

 #### **[FS-A-PEER-IDS]**:
 *FS* has access to a set *peerIDs* of IDs (public keys) of peers
-     nodes).
+     .
 During the execution of *Fastsync*, another protocol (outside of this specification) may add new IDs to *peerIDs*.